milesj/optimal/docs/predicates.md

 );
 ```

-> When using TypeScript, a generic type is required for builders to type correctly.
-Furthermore, the
+> When using TypeScript, a generic type is required for predicates to type correctly.
+Furthermore,
-> builder only supports a max length of 5 items.
+> the predicate only supports a max length of 5 items.

 ## Union

-The `union(predicates: Builder[], default: any)` predicate verifies a value against a list of
+The `union(predicates: Predicate[], default: any)` predicate verifies a value against a list of
 possible values.
 The 1st argument is a list of predicates to compare against.
 The 2nd argument is
 the default value, which must be explicitly defined.